 The third instalment in this comprehensive series on the origins of the Shinkasen!
-We begin with the new line was affectionately named Yume no Chōtokkyū – or the ‘Super Dream Express.’
-The earlier and more popular name ‘Bullet train’ didn’t gain world wide fame until the line had opened.
-This third part of the series looks at the new trains and the test track they were used on at Odawara.
-It also looks at an unusual aspect of the test trains (this being the huge forward light they had) plus a brief look the high speed run that was achieved by the ‘B’ prototype bullet train on 30th March 1963.
+We begin with the notion the new line would be affectionately named Yume no Chōtokkyū – or the ‘Super Dream Express.’
+The older (eg 1930s era) and considerably more popular name which many use – ‘Bullet train’ – didn’t gain world wide fame until the new high speed line had in fact opened in 1964.
+We also look at the new trains and the special test track at Odawara (the ‘Model Line’) the new prototype Shinkansen trains were tested on – plus a brief look the high speed run that was achieved by the ‘B’ prototype bullet train on 30th March 1963.
 Once testing had finished this experimental length of the new railway in fact became part of what is now the classic and first generation Shinkansen route between Tokyo and Osaka.

 The Super Dream Express